-KNOW 40201/HIST 66606 Reason and Religion (S. Bartsch-Zimmer & R. Richards) The quarrel between reason and faith has a long history.
+KNOW 40201/HIST 66606 Religion and Reason (S. Bartsch-Zimmer & R. Richards) The quarrel between reason and faith has a long history.
 The ancient Greeks privileged this human capacity above all others, finding in reason the quality wherein man was closest to the gods, while the early Christians found this viewpoint antithetical to religious humility.
 As religion and its place in society have evolved throughout history, so have the standing of, and philosophical justification for, non-belief on rational grounds.
 This course will examine the intellectual and cultural history of arguments against religion in Western thought from antiquity to the present.
 Along the way, of course, we will also examine the assumptions bound up in the binary terms "religion" and "reason."
-Consent of instructors required: send an e-mail to firstname.lastname@example.org with a few sentences describing your background and what you hope to get out of this seminar.

 PLSC 41302/HIST 68901 Modern Theories of the State (C. Ando & J. Pitts) The course will explore the context and content of late medieval and early modern theories of the state.
 We will read normative political and legal theory from Italy, England, Germany, Switzerland, and the Netherlands.
 Questions to be posed include What is revealed about the claims made on behalf of states and sovereignty by commencing from an understanding of contemporary states as infrastructurally weak rather than strong?
 Early modern states evolved from earlier political forms.
 What political and normative work was performed by focusing, as so many theorists did, on fictive moments of origin?
 The overwhelming majority of macro-regional powers in world history to that point had understood themselves to be empires.
 What contribution did thinking about empire make to the emergent notion of the national state?